handwrittenOCR/trocr_handwritten/README.md

 3. **Reproducible Research Notebooks:** In an effort to promote transparency and enable further research, we provide a set of comprehensive notebooks that allow researchers to reproduce our work.
 Additionally, these notebooks can be adapted to accommodate other languages, thereby extending their utility beyond the scope of French archives.

 We anticipate that our contributions will greatly benefit economists in advancing their research and historians in efficiently processing extensive archival data across multiple languages with the help of other machine learning practionners.
-We took advantage of [Marie Beigelman](mariebeigelman.github.io)'s case study on 19th Century French Archives and collaborate with her to develop it.

 ## Overview of Pipeline Components